-Retargeting is incredibly effective because it focuses your advertising spend on people who are already familiar with your brand and have very recently demonstrated interested in your brand or business.
-When you dissect this information, you can see why most good marketers use pixels, because it hits a higher ROI than most other digital channels!
+Retargeting is incredibly effective because it focuses your advertising spend on people who are already familiar with your brand.
+The same is true for those who recently demonstrated interest in your brand or business.
+When you dissect this information, you can see why most good marketers use pixels.
+It hits higher ROI than most other digital channels!

 Pixels are best used within in a greater digital ecosystem, it definitely works best if it’s part of your larger digital strategy.